FrodeSolheim/fs-uae.net/docs/kickstarts.md

 Please note that FS-UAE / Frode Solheim is not affiliated with Amiga Forever, and this project gets no provisions from the sale of Amiga Forever.
 This information is only provided as a convenience to the users of FS-UAE.

-## Extracting Kickstarts from Real Amiga Computers
+## Extracting Kickstart ROMs from real Amiga computers

 By using a tool such as Transrom or Grabkick, you can extract the ROM from your own Amiga and copy it over to your computer.
 Here are some guides: